Doris Keane: Personal life

-She married Basil Sydney, 13 years her junior, in 1918; they divorced in 1925.
-She had one child, Ronda Keane (1915–2008), born in Cannes, France in 1915.
-Ronda's father was the financier Howard Gould.
+Keane became pregnant and her daughter Ronda Keane (1915–2008) while unmarried.
+The girl was born in Cannes, France, in the period when Keane was performing in Europe.
+Ronda's father was wealthy American financier and socialite Howard Gould, whom Keane likely had met in New York.
 He acknowledged his paternity but never married Doris.
-Ronda married Dr Carl Muschenheim, a New York-based thoracic specialist, in 1951.
+In 1951 Ronda married Dr Carl Muschenheim, a New York-based thoracic specialist.